 Stage 2a: On-Site Measurements

 This can all be done in conjunction with the initial meeting.
-Measuring the home usually takes between 45 - 90 minutes.
+Measuring the home usually takes between 45 - 90 minutes, depending on the size of the home/project.

 Stage 1: The Initial Meeting